On the Iteration Complexity of Smoothed Proximal ALM for Nonconvex Optimization Problem with Convex Constraints: Proof of Strong Dual Error Bound ( )

-where $\bar{M}>0$ is smaller than the smallest nonzero eigenvalue of $A^TA$.
-This assumption is stronger than the claim in Lemma~\ref{local-eb2}.
-Beased on CRCQ assumption (Assumption~\ref{ass:crcq}), we will prove the existence of $\sigma_s$ and our convergence analysis does not need $\sigma_s$ being smaller than a certain threshold.
-This is the benifit of our potential function. {\black Lemma \ref{local-eb2} implies that for $z$ in some neighbourhood of the solution set, the dual error bound~\eqref{eb-perbr} holds uniformly, i.e., it holds for any $z$ satisfying $\|x(z)-z\|\le \delta(\epsilon_0)$.
+The detailed proof of \cref{local-eb2} is presented in \cref{subsec:perb_bound}.
+Note that this dual error bound~\eqref{eb-perbr} is similar to Assumption 5 in \cite{zeng2021moreau}, i.e., $\|\hat{x}(r, z)-\hat{x}(r', z)\|\le \bar{M}\|r-r'\|,$ where $\bar{M}>0$ is assumed to be smaller than the smallest nonzero eigenvalue of $A^TA$.
+This assumption is stronger than the claim in \cref{local-eb2}.
+Beased on CRCQ assumption (\cref{ass:crcq}), we will prove the existence of $\sigma_s$ and our convergence analysis does not need $\sigma_s$ being smaller than a certain threshold.
+This is the benifit of our potential function. \cref{local-eb2} implies that for $z$ in some neighbourhood of the solution set, the dual error bound~\eqref{eb-perbr} holds uniformly, i.e., it holds for any $z$ satisfying $\|x(z)-z\|\le \delta(\epsilon_0)$.
 In the literature, this kind of dual error bound is established under CRCQ assumption for a fixed objective function~\cite{solodov2010constraint}.
 Specializing to our setting, existing result~\cite{solodov2010constraint} implies the dual error bound~\eqref{eb-perbr} holds for any $r$ satisfying $\|r\|\le \delta_z$, where $\delta_z$ is a constant depending on $z$.
 However, this $\delta_z$ may not have a uniform positive lower bound for $z$ in a neighbourhood of the solution set.
-Therefore, the existing analysis can not be extended to our setting since the objective function is also perturbed.
-Instead, by introducing the notion of basic set (Definition~\ref{def:basicset}), we develop a decomposition technique (Proposition~\ref{dual-pieces1}) to prove Lemma~\ref{local-eb2}.
-The detailed proof of Lemma~\ref{local-eb2} is presented in Section~\ref{subsec:perb_bound}.}
+Therefore, the existing result~\cite{solodov2010constraint} can not be directly applied to our setting since the objective function is also perturbed.
+Instead, by introducing the notion of basic set (\cref{def:basicset}), we develop a decomposition technique (\cref{dual-pieces1}) to prove \cref{local-eb2} and details are presented in \cref{subsec:perb_bound}.